Tom-H2/reactnd-project-myreads-starter/README.md

 # MyReads Project

+This MyReads app was completed as a requirement for the Udacity FEND certification.
+It is the work of Thomas Harris, a Grow with Google student in the FEND Program.

 This MyReads app represents too many hours to accurately report, and relies on too many collaborators to adequately cover.
 My main contribution has been an unwillingness to give up, and a complete willingness to make jokes around React (and that's not simply an overReaction on my part.)
 However I want to acknowledge the invaluable help from Project Coaches Doug Brown and Jason Michael White.
 I also want to thank my study buddy Susan Pommer who has been a constant source of support and good cheer.

 MyReads started with starter code provided by Udacity